asalmada/x-ray-images-enhancement/README.md

 The **radius** setting is related to the blur intensity (as explained before) because it defines the size of the edges.
 The **amount** setting, on the other hand, controls the intensity of the edges (how much dark or light it will be).

 ### Results
-Even though this technique is quite simple, it's also very powerfull because we can have satisfying results with a linear time complexity O(n).
+Even though this technique is quite simple, it's also very powerful because we can have satisfying results with a linear time complexity O(n).

 | Original Image  | Enhanced Image |
 | ------------- | ------------- |